openvinotoolkit/openvino/docs/OV_Runtime_UG/model_representation.md

 For details on how to build a model in OpenVINO™ Runtime, see the [Build a Model in OpenVINO™ Runtime](@ref build_model) section.

 OpenVINO™ Runtime allows to use tensor names or indexes to work wit model inputs/outpus.
-To get model input/output ports you can use `ov::Model::input()` or `ov::Model::output()` respectively.
+To get model input/output ports you can use `ov::Model::inputs()` or `ov::Model::outputs()` respectively.

 @sphinxdirective